 The Kaiser Health Policy News Index is designed to help journalists and policymakers understand which health policy-related news stories Americans are paying attention to, and what the public understands about health policy issues covered in the news.
-This month’s index looks at the public’s attention to the ongoing rollout of the Affordable Care Act (ACA), as well as other news stories including the release of a major government study on health care costs.Poll Finding Read More
+According to this month’s index, the public remains captivated by news coverage of the Ebola virus.
+Fewer, but still substantial shares, report following the conflicts in Iraq and Syria and the results of the midterm elections.Poll Finding Read More

 With the Ebola outbreak in West Africa and individual cases in the U.S. and Europe making international headlines, the latest Kaiser Health Policy News Index examines Americans’ attention to the Ebola crisis, awareness of key facts about the disease, and views of the U.S. role in addressing Ebola in Africa and at home.Poll Finding Read More